hyphacoop/cosmos-ansible/README.md

 ### Mainnet exported genesis (bi-weekly)

-We export the genesis from `cosmoshub-4` and modified using our [tinkerer script](https://github.com/hyphacoop/cosmos-genesis-tinkerer).
-The genesis files can be accessed from [here](https://files.polypore.xyz/genesis/)
+We export a genesis file from `cosmoshub-4` and modify it using our [tinkerer script](https://github.com/hyphacoop/cosmos-genesis-tinkerer).
+The exported and modified genesis files can be accessed [here](https://files.polypore.xyz/genesis/).

 We run the stateful tests with the modified genesis file when there is a major version of Gaia that is higher than the major version running on `cosmoshub-4`.